RoadieHQ/roadie-backstage-plugins/plugins/backend/catalog-backend-module-okta/README.md

 ## OktaUserEntityProvider

 You can configure the provider with different naming strategies.
-The configured strategy will be used to generate the discovered entities `metadata.name` field.
+The configured strategy will be used to generate the discovered entity's `metadata.name` field.
 The currently supported strategies are the following:

 - id (default) | User entities will be named by the user id.
 - kebab-case-email | User entities will be named by their profile email converted to kebab case.